 Yes, though they usually need permission from the court before applying for a Child Arrangements Order.
 Courts are now increasingly supportive of meaningful grandparent contact when it benefits the child.

-The court may take the child’s wishes and feelings into consideration, depending upon their age and maturity.
+See our article on Grandparents Rights in the UK >The court may take the child’s wishes and feelings into consideration, depending upon their age and maturity.
 However, the court will also look at why the child is refusing contact and whether any pressure or alienation is involved.

-Typically, a Child Arrangement Order will last until the child turns 16 years old (or 18 years old in exceptional cases).
+See our article on Parental Alienation in UK Family Law >Typically, a Child Arrangement Order will last until the child turns 16 years old (or 18 years old in exceptional cases).
 However, it can be reviewed if circumstances change significantly.